Scholarships & Financial Aid

 Rider offers Transfer Scholarships of up to $5,000 each for full-time, matriculated students transferring to Rider with an A.A. degree and a 3.5 grade point average or better.
 The scholarship is renewed each year provided the student maintains full-time status with a grade point average of at least 2.5.

 - Charlotte W. Newcombe Scholarships

 The Charlotte W. Newcombe Foundation and Rider University have established a fund to provide scholarships for mature second-career women.
 All Rider University women, age 25 or older, who have completed at least 60 credits toward a baccalaureate degree program, are eligible to apply for partial tuition assistance.
 Applicants may be enrolled part-time or full-time.
 Scholarships are awarded on the basis of clarity of career goals, financial need and academic record.
-View Spring 2016 Application Form
+View Fall 2017 Application Form

 - Maida Scholarship